-CALCULATION OF NEED V2030 SURVEY RANK FACILITY TYPE METHOD /DATA SOURCE 2011 INVENTORY ADD'L NEED BY 2022 COUNTYWIDE SERVICE DELIVERY planning processes, designate Urban Wooded Areas in existing and proposed parks.
+CALCULATION OF NEED V2030 SURVEY RANK FACILITY TYPE METHOD /DATA SOURCE 2011 INVENTORY ADD'L NEED BY 2022 COUNTYWIDE SERVICE DELIVERY in a natural area within an urban environment.
+Trails and seating areas will create inviting, relaxing places within the area.
+Existing and proposed parks in urban areas - As a part of regular planning processes, designate Urban Wooded Areas in existing and proposed parks.
 Prioritize efforts in areas lacking nearby woodland.
 Geographic Distribution: Look for opportunities to acquire additional lands that could include Urban Wooded Areas in existing and future urban areas Size: 5,000 sf minimum, with 50' width, minimum Setbacks: 30' from buildings and curbs, and other park facilities Priority Platform for Service Delivery: Parks in urban areas.